 Can I send my film to you from overseas?

 Yes, of course!
 Clients from all around the world choose Canadian Film Lab because they want the very best for their film.
 We have clients from Canada, all across the UK, Europe, and around the world, as far afield as South Africa, Malaysia, China, and Australia.
-Any day now we’ll be launching our special process that we have designed to give you a quick and cost effective way of getting your film to us.
+You can read here about the benefits of Canadian Film Lab for international clients.
+To download an order form please click here.

 When we receive your film at the lab, two things will happen.
 Firstly we'll drop you a quick line just to let you know your precious film is safely in our hands, and secondly we'll send you an email with a 'pay by link' in it.
 Clicking on the link will open up a secure webpage with all the details of your order pre-filled in, and you will pay in your currency by card.
 It's safe, straightforward, quick and easy.

 How quickly will I receive my scans once you have received my film?